ArneCode/AI_Alignement/README.md

 The Model that needs to be aligned, for example GPT-4

 ## Police
 The Police is a Model different from the Actor.
 It gets fed the Actors inputs and Outputs.
-It is supposed to control that the Actor does not do anything wrong.
+It is supposed to make sure that the Actor does not do anything wrong.
 When it does detect misbehaviour, for example the Actor got tricked into explaining illegal activities, it can try to punish the Actor through reinforcement learning.
 When doing so, the Police gets rewarded.
 Just using a police model does not have any advantages by itself, because it would start to always punish the Actor, accomplishing nothing.
 This is why the Police has an opposing Model, the Defendant.